 His wife, Sarah (Crawford) Keith

-His neighbor and “shirttail relative,” Herbert Earl, and his wife, Luella (Farr) Earl.
-Herb and Theodore (see footnote to January 7th entry) were brothers
+His neighbor and “shirttail relative,” Herbert Earl, who was the brother of Theodore Earl (see footnote to January 6th entry)

 His sister, Catherine (Keith) Bradley Lee

 No death record has been found, but FindAGrave.com shows that William Simonds died January 25, 1885 and is buried in the Maple Grove Cemetery in Comstock, Michigan